jasongitmail/super-sitemap/README.md

    For example, `/foo/[foo]` and `/foo/[foo=integer]` will evaluated as `/foo/[foo]` and one sample URL will be returned.

+### Designed as a utility

+Both `sampledUrls()` and `sampledPaths()` are intended as utilities for use within your Playwright tests.
+Their design aims for developer convenience (i.e. no need to set up a 2nd sitemap config), not for performance, and they require a runtime with access to the file system like Node, to read your `/src/routes`.
+In other words, use for testing, not as a data source for production.

 ## Sampled Paths

 Same as [Sampled URLs](#sampled-urls), except it returns paths.